anastasiyapasavets/qa-auto-trainee-Pasavets-java/README.md

 Input: 1 2 3

-List of elements that are multiples of three:
+Here are all elements from the array divisible by three:

 Output: 3

+Bye!

 # Requirements